Darkle/BlueLoss-Desktop-App-Windows/README.md

   - **Hosts Scan Range End** (default: 254)

   This is the start and end range LANLost will scan to look for devices on your network.
-For example, if your network address is 192.168.1, and the Hosts Scan Range Start is 2 and the Hosts Scan Range End is 254, then LANLost will scan from IP address 192.168.1.2 up to 192.168.1.254
+For example, if your network address is 192.168.1, and the Hosts Scan Range Start is 2 and the Hosts Scan Range End is 254, then LANLost will scan from IP address 192.168.1.2 up to 192.168.1.254 The default range should work fine in most scenarios.

 - **Host Scan Timeout** (default: 3000 milliseconds): How many seconds to wait when trying to connect to a device during a scan before timing out.
 This is not the same as the Time To Lock - when LANLost scans all the IP addresses specified in the scan range, it may take some time for a device to respond.
 If it doesn't respond within the Host Scan Timeout time, it is ignored.